-ATU MISSION BSN PROGRAM MISSION BSN STUDENT LEARNING OUTCOMES Arkansas Tech University is dedicated to student success, access, and excellence as a responsive campus community providing opportunities for progressive intellectual development and civic engagement.
-Embracing and expanding upon its technological traditions, Tech inspires and empowers members of the community to achieve their goals while striving for the betterment of Arkansas, the nation, and the world Provide an intellectual climate that fosters the development of critical thinking, assists the student in achieving personal and professional goals, and stimulates interests in lifelong learning.
-Prepare a professional, competent, and self-directed nursing graduate who provides evidence-based healthcare for individuals, families, and communities.
+ATU MISSION COLLEGE OF EDUCATION AND HEALTH DEPARTMENT OF NURSING BSN STUDENT LEARNING OUTCOME Arkansas Tech University is dedicated to student success, access, and excellence as a responsive campus community providing opportunities for progressive intellectual development and civic engagement.
+Embracing and expanding upon its rechnological traditions, fech inspires and empowers members of the community to achieve their goals while striving for the petterment of Arkansas, the nation, and the world VISION The College of Education and Health develops experts, collaborators, and innovators in education, health, and leadership who are successful and transformative professionals in the diverse communities in which they serve.
+MISSION The College of Education and Health promotes student success by providing collaborative, engaging, and innovative programs in accessible formats to prepare professionals who will positively impact their communities locally, regionally, and globally.
+The Department of Nursing prepares professional nurses who collaborate and lead members of the healthcare team to provide evidence-based quality care to individuals, families and communities, empowering them to reach their healthcare goals.
+MISSION The mission of the Department of Nursing is to promote student success in an innovative, engaging climate that fosters the development of clinical judgement, achievement of personal and professional goals, and lifelong learning.
 Applies knowledge, skills and abilities to the provision of safe, competent patient care.
 Demonstrate, culturally sensitive caregiving, communication, teaching, advocacy, and management of diverse patient populations and settings.
 Utilizes research evidence and technology to improve the quality and safety of patient care.
 Collaborates with interprofessional health care teams in the delivery to patient care.
 Demonstrates academic achievement and professional growth.